cloudofoz/godot-smashthemesh/README.md

   This class extends `STMInstance3D` by adding a caching system that only recomputes data when it becomes invalid (for example, if you change the generation parameters).
 The cache is stored as a compressed scene on the disk, with the default path set to `res://stm_cache/`.
 This cache can be reused across multiple instances with the same geometry.
 However, be cautious when dealing with a lot of geometry and many fragments, as the size of the cache file will increase.
 It’s a good idea to periodically check the folder.

   To open a cache file, simply double-click on it.
 You can inspect the result and even make edits as needed, but it's important to maintain the tree structure.
-Note that manually modifying a cache file will invalidate it, so be sure to set `can_write = false` to ensure your changes are not overwritten the next time the program runs.
+Note that manually modifying a cache file will invalidate it, so be sure to set `cache_write = false` to ensure your changes are not overwritten the next time the program runs.

 <br>